(U.S.) Memorial Day Office Closing

-Kappa Alpha Theta Foundation is committed to upholding and strengthening the Theta ideals of highest scholarship, widest influence for good and love.
-Our grant and scholarship funds reflect this commitment and our efforts to support the Fraternity and her members in their endeavors.
+Kappa Alpha Theta Foundation is committed to upholding and strengthening the Theta ideals of academic excellence, widest influence for good, and love.
+Our scholarship and grant funds reflect this commitment and our efforts to support the Fraternity and Theta members in their endeavors.

-Theta Foundation currently has nearly 200 funds established by individuals and college and alumnae chapters.
+Theta Foundation currently has over 250 funds established by individuals and college and alumnae chapters.
 Non-endowed funds support immediate needs, while endowment funds are held in perpetuity.

-Scholarship funds provide scholarship support to deserving collegian and alumnae Thetas who are enrolled in undergraduate and graduate degree-granting programs.
-Currently, the greatest need is scholarship funding that can be awarded to any deserving Theta regardless of her chapter, field of study, or hometown.
+Scholarship funds provide scholarship support to college and alumnae Thetas who are enrolled in undergraduate and graduate degree-granting programs.
+Currently, our greatest need is scholarship funding that can be awarded to any Theta regardless of chapter, field of study, or hometown.
 Non-endowed funds are expended when all scholarship funding is awarded, while Educational Scholarship Endowment Funds (ESEFs) are held in perpetuity.